Align Pardot tracking with your cookie consent policy (part 2/2)

 Are you struggling with aligning your Pardot tracking with your website's cookie consent policy?
 This technical tutorial explains how to align Pardot tracking with an external consent banner using Google Tag Manager.

-In the first part of the blog post the background for the Pardot tracking code and its issues related to cookie consent were explained.
+In the first part of the blog post, the background for the Pardot tracking code and its issues related to cookie consent was explained.
 Now it’s time to dive into the technical setup.

 How to configure Pardot cookie consent